 It wasn't one of the bloodiest battles of the Civil War, but it was one of the most important.
 On February 16, 1862, a Union force under Ulysses S. Grant captured a Confederate fortress here.
 With the fall of Fort Donelson, Union forces captured the city of Nashville without firing a shot, setting the stage for the invasion of Nashville.

-Now we're going to tell you about the battle itself.
 Back in the Civil War, roads weren't very good, and many parts of the South didn't have railroads.
 So rivers were much more important than they are today in terms of travel and commerce.

 In early February 1862 Union forces came up the Tennessee River.
 Its gunboats were led by Flag Officer Andrew Foote and its army was led by General Ulysses S. Grant.